 Another element of separation anxiety is that the dog gets bored on their own.
 When a dog is intelligent and quite active, it needs constant and regular stimulation.
 The longer it gets left alone, the more likely it is to get destructive and start to chew something it knows it shouldn’t.
 This acting out is a common indicator, and it needs to be addressed quickly.

 Separation anxiety can be combated by teaching your dog that it is not being abandoned when you go out.
 If you start with short trips away and ensure that you have left a treat or something for it to play with, you can slowly build up to extended absences with no incidents.
+In certain cases, anti-anxiety medication is an approach some owners find succesful.

 If they are still acting out, you may need to try an alternative approach, such as boosting their mood in one of these seven ways: